-Prospective studies have suggested that vitamin D deficiency may contribute to colorectal cancer incidence and that vitamin D supplementation may decrease colorectal cancer risk.110-113 Furthermore, several prospective studies have shown that low vitamin D levels are associated with increased mortality of patients with colorectal cancer.114-116 In fact, a systematic review and meta-analysis of 5 studies totaling 2330 patients with colorectal cancer compared the outcomes of patients in the highest and lowest categories of vitamin D levels and found better OS (HR, 0.71; 95% CI, 0.55-0.91) and disease-specific mortality (HR, 0.65; 95% CI, 0.49-0.86) in those with higher vitamin D levels.
-Moreover, in a study of 515 patients with stage IV colorectal cancer, 82% were found to be vitamin D-insufficient (levels <30 ng/mL) and 50% were found to be vitamin D-deficient (levels <20 ng/mL).
-Nonetheless, no study has yet examined whether vitamin D supplementation improves patient outcomes.
-In a recent report, the Institute of Medicine concluded that data supporting a role for vitamin D were only conclusive in bone health and not in cancer and other diseases.
-Citing this report and the lack of level 1 evidence, the panel does not currently recommend routine screening for vitamin D deficiency or supplementation of vitamin D in patients with colorectal cancer.
+Prospective studies have suggested that vitamin D deficiency may contribute to colorectal cancer incidence and/or that vitamin D supplementation may decrease colorectal cancer risk.
+132-136 Furthermore, several prospective studies have shown that low vitamin D levels are associated with increased mortality of patients with colorectal cancer.
+137-140 In fact, a systematic review and meta-analysis of 5 studies totaling 2330 patients with colorectal cancer compared the outcomes of patients in the highest and lowest categories of vitamin D levels and found better OS (HR, 0.71; 95% CI, 0.55-0.91) and disease-specific mortality (HR, 0.65; 95% CI, 0.49-0.86) in those with higher vitamin D levels.
+141 Moreover, in a study of 515 patients with stage IV colorectal cancer, 82% were found to be vitamin D-insufficient (levels <30 ng/mL) and 50% were found to be vitamin D-deficient (levels <20 ng/mL).142

+Results of a recent randomized, double-blind, placebo-controlled trial, however, showed that supplementation with vitamin D and/or calcium had no effect on the recurrence of colorectal adenomas within 3 to 5 years after removal of adenomas in 2259 participants.
+143 Furthermore, no study has yet examined whether vitamin D supplementation improves outcomes in patients with colorectal cancer.
+In a 2010 report, the Institute of Medicine concluded that data supporting a role for vitamin D were only conclusive in bone health and not in cancer and other diseases.
+144 Citing this report and the lack of level 1 evidence, the panel does not currently recommend routine screening for vitamin D deficiency or supplementation of vitamin D in patients with colorectal cancer.